-Perth‘s primary claim to fame is that it is considered one of if not the most isolated major cities in the world.
+Perth‘s primary claim to fame is that it’s considered one of (if not the most) isolated major cities in the world.
 It’s probably a good thing though; if Perth were any more accessible then it would definitely be overrun by now.
-With a booming economy, an extremely pleasant climate, and some of the most beautiful scenery in the whole country, Perth is certainly in the running for “best city to visit in Australia.”
+With a booming economy, an extremely pleasant climate, and some of the most beautiful scenery in the whole country, Perth is certainly in the running for the best city to visit in Australia.

-Aesthetically, Perth is a very attractive city.
+Aesthetically, Perth is great for backpacking since it’s a very attractive city.
 The CBD, with its ever-growing skyscrapers, rises elegantly on the banks of the Swan River.
 From King’s Park, which is very charming in its own right, the cityscape is totally laid out before you and yours to take in.

 Speaking of beaches, Perth has some of the best in Australia.
 Scarborough and Cottesloe are the city’s most famous strips of sand.
 Mullaloo Beach and Pinnaroo Point are lesser-known but absolutely breathtaking.